-Learn more about Canora by viewing the links below that feature photos and videos of Canora
+Learn more about Canora by viewing the links below that feature videos of Canora

 Canora has created a self-directed walking tour of eight major sites, including Canora’s Welcome Statue, Antique People, Station House Museum, Toy and Autograph Museum, Ukrainian Heritage Museum, Flower Mill and Ukrainian Orthodox Heritage Church.
 View more information regarding the museum, tourism and heritage sites below.
 Our Walking Tour Guide is available in a printable format here.

-Canora's Visitor Information Center/Museum is located at 100 Railway Avenue along Highway No. 5.
-The facility is the oldest Class 3 railway station still operating in Saskatchewan and displays CN Rail memorabilia, pioneer artifacts, local art and souvenirs and tourist information.
+Canora's Visitor Information Center/CN Museum is located at 100 Railway Avenue along Highway No. 5.
+The facility is the oldest Class 3 railway station still operating in Saskatchewan and displays CN Rail memorabilia, pioneer artifacts, local art and souvenirs as well as tourist information.
 Churchill tour information is available at the museum and Via Rail service to Winnipeg and Churchill is available two times a week each way.

 Ukrainian Heritage Museum